-- 4.1.
-The municipal manager and managers directly reporting to him/her shall be appointed by council. - 4.2.
-Managers not reporting to the municipal manager and other employees shall be appointed by the Municipal Manager. - 4.3.
-Notwithstanding the provision that the Municipal Manager is appointed by council, his or her letter of appointment of shall be written and signed by the Mayor. - 4.4.
-A letter of appointment of the manager directly reporting to the Municipal Manager and other employees shall be written and signed by the Municipal Manager. - 4.5.
-Temporary and relief employees shall be appointed for a period of not longer than six (6) months, by the Municipal Manager across all municipal wards, to allow a situation where a number of people will get employment from the municipality.
+- 4.1 The Municipal Manager and Managers directly reporting to him/her shall be appointed by council. - 4.2 Managers not reporting to the Municipal Manager and other employees shall be appointed by the Municipal Manager in terms of Section 55 of the Municipal Systems Act. - 4.3 Notwithstanding the provision that the Municipal Manager is appointed by council, his or her letter of appointment shall be written and signed by the Mayor. - 4.4 A letter of appointment of the Manager directly reporting to the Municipal Manager and other employees shall be written and signed by the Municipal Manager in terms of Section 55 of the Municipal Systems Act. - 4.5 The letters of appointment and contract of employment should indicate the type of employment (fixed term contract or permanent contract of employment). - 4.6 The decision to permanently employ Section 56 and Section 57 employees shall be taken by the Council. - 4.7 The decision to terminate the contract of the Municipal Manager or Managers directly reporting to the Municipal Manager shall only be taken by the Council.

-- 4.6.
-Letters of appointment of successful candidates shall be written after two (2) working days in honour of clause 3.4.14 contained herein and shall comply with section 29 of the Basic Conditions of Employment Act No. 75 of 1997. - 4.7.
-On the first day at work, the incumbent shall be orientated and on such exercise, the following shall inter alia, be executed:- - 4.7.1. the incumbent shall be taken to the municipal manager for introduction and thereafter to the area of work; - 4.7.2. shall be taken to all municipal buildings excluding satellite offices outside town, unless if employed to work at those offices; and - 4.7.3. shall be taken to the relevant supervisor. - 4.8.
-Within one (1) month from the date of employment, the incumbent shall sign a contract of employment.
+- 4.8 Letters of appointment of successful candidates shall be written after two (2) working days in honour of clause 3.5.14 contained herein and shall comply with section 29 of the Basic Conditions of Employment Act No. 75 of 1997. - 4.9 On the first day at work, the incumbent shall be orientated and on such exercise, the following shall inter alia, be executed:- - 4.9.1 the incumbent shall be taken to the Municipal Manager for introduction and thereafter to the area of work; - 4.9.2 shall be taken to all Municipal buildings excluding satellite offices outside town for induction, unless if employed to work at those offices; and - 4.9.3 Shall be taken to the relevant supervisor. - 4.10 Before the incumbent commence duties, he/she shall sign a contract of employment.

-5. DISPUTE RESOLUTION
+5 DISPUTE RESOLUTION

-5.1 In the event where any dispute related to recruitment, selection and appointment cannot be resolved internally, the aggrieved party may refer the matter to SALGBC for resolution.
+In the event where any dispute related to recruitment, selection and appointment cannot be resolved internally, the aggrieved party may refer the matter to SALGBC for resolution.